 Many approaching retirement in Minnesota and western Wisconsin are looking at chic downtown Minneapolis condos and a summer rental in a warmer climate.
 Others are looking at townhomes with modern conveniences and a homeowner’s association that handles basic yard and sidewalk maintenance.
-Still others are wondering if it’s time to retire full time to the lake home that has been a precious summer escape.
-Now, unlike any time previously, you can make the choice that best suits you, and no one else.
+Still others know it’s time to retire to a full-time lakeside retreat.

 Ready to downsize?

 If you’re preparing to downsize, one of our 2,500 local experts can assist you in the sale of your longtime family home.
 Reach out today to learn how today’s market conditions favor sellers and to discuss what comes next for you after you sell your home.